Robjects-Pi/Pi-Logger/README.md

 ### Prerequisites

-- Raspberry Pi running Raspberry Pi OS (or any compatible Linux distribution)
+- Raspberry Pi running Raspberry Pi OS (or any compatible Linux distribution with Systemctl/Systemd services and/or CRON setup enabled)
-- Python 3 installed
+- Basic knowledge of Python Script Usage
+- Basic knowledge of Bash Script Usage
 - Basic knowledge of using the terminal

 ### Installation